What Is Glue Pull Repair?

 Does GPR Replace Stud Welding?

 Conventional methods utilize studs or wiggle wire and give you something to which you attach your pull tool.
 Studs or wires are welded on and often pull or rip holes into aluminum, leaving additional work for technicians to clean up.
 This method works adequately, but GPR can eliminate stud welding, so the repair is far less intrusive with less post-pull work pounding, filling, priming and painting.
 There’s no need to spray wax or coatings inside the panel because you didn’t burn any of the OEM material away.
-In rare occasions and without more developed knowledge of glue pull repair, it is sometimes necessary to utilize a stud or wiggle wire to complete the repair after pulling the majority of the damage out with your GPR system.
+In rare occasions and without more developed knowledge and skill using glue pull repair, it is sometimes necessary to utilize a stud to complete the repair after pulling the majority of the damage out with your GPR system.
 Keep in mind that, even in this rare case, you will utilize far less welded points to pull from and your overall repair area will be significantly smaller had you completed the repair using ONLY welded tools and techniques.